Chris Docherty

-Chris Docherty (born 14 January 1976 in Scotland) is a Scottish former rugby union player who played for Glasgow Warriors at the Hooker position.
+Chris Docherty (born 14 January 1976 in Scotland) is a Scottish former rugby union player who played for Glasgow Warriors as a Hooker position.

-He played once in the Heineken Cup for Glasgow, in the season 1997-98 against Leicester Tigers, coming off the bench.
+He played once in the Heineken Cup for Glasgow, during the 1997-98 against Leicester Tigers, coming off the bench.
 Glasgow lost the match 90 - 19 in the Quarter Final play-off.

 He was announced in Glasgow's Heineken Cup squad of 2001 - 02.

 The Hooker started out his amateur career with Glasgow High Kelvinside.
 On GHK merge with Glasgow Academicals in 1997 to form the Glasgow Hawks; he played for the new club.

 Docherty played for the amateur club side Glasgow Hawks and captained them in season 2001 - 02.

 He moved into coaching for one season at Hawks, before moving to coach Cartha Queens Park RFC.